MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/author-how-to-add-a-script-to-a-workflow.md

         > [!NOTE]
         >  For VBScript script and command script activity, there is no **Name** column.

     4. To set a value for the parameter, in the **Value** column, type a constant value.
-If appropriate for the parameter, type switch characters such as ‘\/t’, which is typical for command scripts.
+If appropriate for the parameter, type switch characters such as '\/t', which is typical for command scripts.

-    5. To bind the parameter to another property so that the parameter obtains its value from that property, click the corresponding ellipses \(**…**\) button.
-In the **Bind ‘Parameter’ to Activity Property** dialog box, select the property that you want to use.
+    5. To bind the parameter to another property so that the parameter obtains its value from that property, click the corresponding ellipses \(**...**\) button.
+In the **Bind 'Parameter' to Activity Property** dialog box, select the property that you want to use.

     6. If you are working with a script that requires Windows PowerShell snap\-ins in order to run, in the **Windows PowerShell snap\-ins** box, type the names of the snap\-ins, separated by semicolons.